-In fact, Di resin beds and storage tanks can be contaminated by bacteria and other organic compounds found in the pressroom.

-Separation membranes in the AquaFlo[®] II act to physically remove bacteria from the water before it is processed.
-The opaque storage tank with its air filters protect the water until it reaches your press fountains.
+DI resin beds and storage tanks can be contaminated by bacteria and other organic compounds found in the pressroom.
+Separation membranes in the AquaFlo II act to remove bacteria from the water before it physically processes.
+The opaque storage tank with its air filters protects the water until it reaches your press fountains.